 Focus on Madame Loisel.
-Choose some adjectives that describe her at both the beginning and the end of the story, then explain in your own words why that adjective fits her.
+Choose one or two adjectives that describe her at both the beginning and the end of the story, then explain in your own words why that adjective fits her.
+Use a quote from the story to support your claim.
 Consider translating adjectives from your first language.

-1. At the start of the story, Madame Loisel is -
+1. At the start of the story, Madame Loisel is

+This adjective fits her because:

-2. At the start of the story, Madame Loisel is -
+2. At the start of the story, Madame Loisel is

+This adjective fits her because:

-3. At the end of the story, Madame Loisel is -
+3. At the end of the story, Madame Loisel is

+This adjective fits her because:

-4. At the end of the story, Madame Loisel is -
+4. At the end of the story, Madame Loisel is

+This adjective fits her because: